Ye Ting: Military career

 On August 30, the Fourth and Seventh Army of the National Revolutionary Army started to battle with Wu's Army.
 Ye was the first one to attack the position of Wu's army, with other troops following in an attempt to improve the outcome of the battle, eventually taking Hesheng Bridge.
 Ye led his troops to hemming in the opposing forces in Wuchang.
 During the battle in Wuchang, Ye attacked the city wall, blowing it up.
 On October 10, Ye led his troops to attack the city itself.
 Ye was known as one of the “famous generals" in the North Expedition.
 The Fourth Army itself was called the “Iron Army” under their commander, Zhang Fakui.
 During the attack in Wuchang, Ye's independent regiment lost dramatically: the battalion commander of the first battalion died, while the second division of the northern expedition army, led by Liu Chi, assist in the attack.
 After Wuchang was attacked and occupied, the second division entered the city faster than Ye's, and Liu Chi was then ordered to be the Wuhan garrison commander.
 Ye was angry about this order and left the army.
 He went back to Shanghai and saw his relatives, and was punished by being closely supervised by the Party for six months.

 The Kuomintang government moved from Guangzhou to Wuhan in January 1927.
 The National Revolutionary Army was expanded and Ye was appointed as the Deputy Division Commander of the 25th Division, and Division Commander of the 24th Division of the 11th Army.
 In May 1927, the Nanjing-Wuhan Split occurred.
 On May 13, the commander of the Independent 14th Division, Xia Douyin, announced through a phone call a crusade in the communist party against the KMT and attacked Wuhan, which was controlled by the left-wing KMT.
 In the meantime, the Wuhan government was expanded north to attack Henan.
 Ye led to counter the attack and he soon defeated Xia.
 In June, Ye was appointed as Deputy Army Commander of the 11th Army.

-On August 1, 1927, with Chen Yi, Zhou Enlai, He Long, Zhu De, Ye Jianying, Lin Biao, Liu Bocheng and Guo Moruo, he participated in the failed Nanchang Uprising, when the People's Liberation Army was founded.
+On August 1, 1927, with Chen Yi, Zhou Enlai, He Long, Zhu De, Ye Jianying, Lin Biao, Liu Bocheng and Guo Moruo, he participated in the failed Nanchang Uprising, when the Chinese Red Army was founded.
 After Nanchang, he went to Hong Kong, and on December 11 of that year, he led the Canton Uprising.
 After this uprising failed, Ye was persecuted as a scapegoat and as a result, he was exiled to Europe.
+He first went to the Soviet Union, but cut ties with the communist party.
+He then spent time in Berlin and Vienna, and eventually retired in Hong Kong.
 When he returned to Asia, Ye went into hiding in Macau.